Jopetin/Aalto-IJ-Scala-Inspections/README.md

 There are two version of this inspection: one reacts to annotated methods whereas the other allows for annoting a class and then reacting to all of its methods.

+Note that this inspection is still a work in progress and fails to recognize certain types of usage (e.g. inside loops).